Tom-PIT/Connected.Docs/en/Supply/Documents/SupplyOrders.md

 ### Completing a Supply order

-A supply order is automatically moved to **Completed** when:
+Once all materials have been fully received, the Supply order is automatically moved to the **Completed** state.

-- All materials have been fully received
-- A *full receive* operation covers the entire quantity

-Partially received supply orders remain in **Available** state.
+If only part of the materials are received, the document remains in the **Available** state.

 ## Menu